gamemanual0/gm0/source/docs/software/common-issues.rst

 Hardware-related issues
 -----------------------

-Hardware is another big source of issues that are noticed from software.
+Hardware is another big source of issues that are manifested in software.